Geocortex Workflow Help

 At any time in Workflow Designer, click File | New, select Blank Workflow, and then click Create.

-You can double-click a workflow in the File menu instead of selecting it and clicking the button.
-For example, instead of selecting Blank Workflow and clicking Create, double-click Blank Workflow.
+You can double-click a workflow in the File menu instead of selecting it and clicking the Create button.

 When you open Workflow Designer, a new, blank client workflow is already open for you.